unicode-org/icu4x/docs/tutorials/intro.md

 To use `ICU4X` in the Rust ecosystem one can either add dependencies on selected components, or add a dependency on the meta-crate `icu` which brings a reasonable selection of components in the most user-friendly configuration of features.

-In this tutorial we are going to build up to writing an app that uses the `icu::datetime` component to format a date and time in a Japanese locale, covering various topics in the process.
+In this tutorial we are going to build up to writing an app that uses the `icu::datetime` component to format a date and time, covering various topics in the process.

 # 1. Requirements